Online Master of Business Administration

 Withdrawing from a Course

-A student may withdraw from a course after the Add/Drop period and up until the end of regularly scheduled classes, as designated by the university calendar, by making a written request to the Office of the Registrar.
+A student in the online program may withdraw from a course after the Add/Drop period and is allowed to withdraw up until the end of the 6th week of regularly scheduled classes, as designated by the university calendar.
+This request must be made in writing to the Office of the Registrar.

 When appropriate, it is advisable that prior to withdrawal a student confer with the professor of the course to confirm the soundness of the decision to withdraw; however, such a conference is not mandatory.
 Professors will be notified of a student’s decision to withdraw when the Course Withdrawal Notice has been received.